 I have a Uniform Gifts to Minors account or Uniform Transfers to Minors (UGMA/UTMA) account.
 Can I transfer those assets into a 529 plan account?

 Yes, however, you must first liquidate the assets in the UGMA/UTMA account and pay any applicable taxes.
 Investments may be subject to fees and expenses.
 After liquidation, you can invest the cash in an UGMA/UTMA (Custodial) 529 plan account.
 An UGMA/UTMA 529 plan account will be subject to the rules for both types of accounts, including applicable UGMA/UTMA state statutes.
 You cannot change the beneficiary of an UGMA/UTMA 529 plan account.
 You may want to consult a tax professional regarding your specific tax situation.

 If I have more than one child, should I have more than one account?

 You will likely want separate 529 plan accounts for each child.
 Each 529 plan account can have only one beneficiary.
 Many investors choose to take advantage of the Age-Based Portfolio Strategy for their accounts, which manages the account based on the age of the child.
 For this reason, you may want separate accounts for children of different ages.

 What are the fees and expenses?

-- Please see the respective plan enrollment Fact Kit and application for more details on fees and expenses.
+- Please see the Massachusetts U.Fund College Investing Plan Fact Kit and Application for more details on fees and expenses